Think about the things that affect your life, like the following:

 - I want to vote in advance.

 I want to vote by mail.
 If you prefer to vote in your home or if you will be unable to vote on election day, you may request that a ballot be sent to your home by completing this advance ballot application.
-For the 2018 General Election, you must request advance ballots by Tuesday, October 30.
+You can also request an advance ballot here.
 Find the details on your county election website.

 I want to vote in person.
 In all counties, you may vote in person at a special location before election day.
 The dates for in-person advance voting vary by county so go to your county election website to read the details.